8d1h/vim-macaulay2/README.md

 # vim-macaulay2

-Basic vim plugin for the [Macaulay2](http://macaulay2.com/) language.
+Basic Vim plugin for the [Macaulay2](http://macaulay2.com/) language.

 Install with [vim-plug](https://github.com/junegunn/vim-plug) by adding the following line to the `.vimrc` file